Battle of Hoover's Gap

 Backstory and Context

 John T. Wilder, Union Colonel, was concerned about the life of his troops and therefore he wanted the best weapons he could get.
-Placing an order for the new 1860 Henry 16-shot riffle, he was soon disappointed to find that they were unable to process Wilder’s order.
-About the same time his deal feel through with the Henry riffle, a new Spencer riffle was being demonstrated to the officers of the Army of the Cumberland.
-Impressed by their efficiency, Wilder was told that the Army would equip his troops with the new Spencer repeating riffle.
-After months of waiting, Wilder decided to finance the purchase of the enough Spencer riffles to equip his men.
+Placing an order for the new 1860 Henry riffle, he was soon disappointed to find that they were unable to process Wilder’s order.
+About the same time his deal fell through with the Henry rifle, a new Spencer rifle was being demonstrated to the officers of the Army of the Cumberland.
+Impressed by their efficiency, Wilder was told that the Army would equip his troops with the new Spencer repeating rifle.
+After months of waiting, Wilder decided to finance the purchase of enough Spencer rifles to equip his men.
 The same kind of incident happened when he wanted horses for his ‘Mounted Infantry’ and the Army again dragged their feet.
 Wilder sent troops out to seize Kentucky racing Thoroughbreds and gated Tennessee Walkers and when he ran out of saddle horses, he had them appropriate the mules pulling the supply wagons.
-Following the Civil War, Wilder served as Mayor or Chattanooga, Tennessee in 1871.
+Following the Civil War, Wilder served as Mayor of Chattanooga, Tennessee in 1871.

 Few memorials commemorate the events at the Battle of Hoover’s Gap.
 Beech Grove Cemetery is said to house approximately 50 unknown soldiers of the Confederacy who fought in the battles of Hoover’s Gap and Beech Grove.
 On October 7, 2010, a monument was erected at Beech Grove Cemetery commemorating the Confederate soldiers that fought in the Battle of Hoover’s Gap.
 Since the victory at the Battle of Hoover’s Gap coincided with the victory at Gettysburg, this one-day battle didn’t receive the attention it rightly deserved.
 Maybe that is why it is almost impossible to find anything commemorating this key event during the Civil War.